fbpx

 • Fluor Corporation: Specializes in large-scale construction projects and sponsors H-1B visas for engineering and project management positions.

-• Kiewit Corporation: Active in energy and transportation sectors, Kiewit sponsors for roles like welders, electricians, and engineers.
+• Kiewit Corporation: Active in the energy and transportation sectors, Kiewit sponsors roles like welders, electricians, and engineers.

 • Turner Construction Company: Frequently hires for roles such as site managers, estimators, and project coordinators.